wp-plugins/squirrly-seo/readme.txt

 * Themes to choose from
 * Themes setup for each individual Author, to really make them shine
 * You Can set the Name of the Author
-* You Can set the Job Title
+* You Can set the Job Title of each Author
 * Can set Company (with a link to the company's site)
 * Each Author can make the Author Box look like it's her own
 * You can choose not to display it for certain authors